dreamfactorysoftware/dreamfactory-book-v2/README.md

 * Images should be stored in the `static` folder, and then can be called from the path after that.
 For example: `<img src=“/images/02/lb-ha-diagram.png” width=“800”>`

+* Note the homepage background image defaults to a darker gradient being applied to the image.
+This can be removed by deleting the `td-overlay--dark` class from cover.html

 ### Internal Links

 * Use the automatically generated slugs when linking to other pages: